Fector101/android_notify/README.md

 -keep class androidx.core.**Notification** { *; }
 -keep class androidx.core.**Notification**$* { *; }

+# Used to request access to Notification
+-keep class androidx.core.app.ActivityCompat { *; }
 ```

 Can be installed via `pip` For testing purposes: